khamiltonuk/KristianKreativeKode/_posts/gathering-props.md

 ### Was the initial example wrong?

 In the case of the initial example, it destructed the props object in the function parameter and gathered the props at the same time.
-It works, but is superfluous syntax and can cause confusion.
+When accessing the props via the dot notation, it works but is superfluous syntax and can cause confusion.

 ```jsx
 const navigation = function({...props}) => {